 To be considered for a Stage 1 grant, applicants MUST:

 Be US-based.
 This program is open to student-led teams from US-based colleges or universities, not for individual inventors.
 Grant funds are awarded to the institution, not directly to teams or ventures.
-We do not accept international universities at this time.
+We do not accept applications from international universities at this time.

 Other team members should include advisors from within and outside of the institution who have experience, knowledge, and network connections that will contribute to the team’s success.
 We strongly recommend that both technical and business expertise is represented on the team.

 There is no maximum team size, although successful teams usually have fewer than six members.
 However, only 2-3 members from your team may attend our workshops.